Tex-Mex Turkey Bowls

 • While rice cooks, in a small bowl, combine minced onion, chopped pineapple, half the cilantro, and a big squeeze of lime juice.
 Season with salt and pepper.

-• Heat another drizzle of oil in same pan over medium-high heat.
+• Heat a drizzle of oil in same pan over medium-high heat.
 Add turkey*; using a spatula, press into an even layer.
-Cook, without stirring, until browned on bottom, 3-4 minutes. • Break up meat into pieces and stir in Tex-Mex paste, remaining Southwest Spice, and reserved pineapple juice.
+Cook, undisturbed, until browned on bottom, 3-4 minutes. • Break up meat into pieces and stir in Tex-Mex paste, remaining Southwest Spice Blend, and reserved pineapple juice.
 Bring to a simmer and cook until sauce has thickened and turkey is cooked through, 2-3 minutes more.
 Taste and season with salt and pepper.
 Turn off heat.

-• Fluff rice with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings), lime zest, and remaining cilantro.
+• Fluff rice with a fork; stir in lime zest, remaining cilantro, and 1 TBSP butter (2 TBSP for 4 servings).
 Season with salt and pepper. • Divide rice between bowls and top with turkey, veggies, and pineapple salsa.
 Drizzle with smoky red pepper crema and serve with remaining lime wedges on the side.